Hamiltonian Complexity in the Thermodynamic Limit: Computing Ground Energies for Finite TI Hamiltonians

 Note that there may be more locations where an illegal configuration is reached but we need only consider one as the others can only increase the energy of a state.
-The diagonal matrix resulting from the $1$'s from those particular states at times $(s, t')$ is $0$ everywhere, except with a $1$ at each location of the form $t' + s \cdot p(N)$, where $s \in \{0, \ldots, 2T\}$.
+The diagonal matrix corresponding to $H_{N,init}$ will have a $1$ at each location of the form $t' + s \cdot p(N)$, where $s \in \{0, \ldots, 2T\}$.
 If we add this matrix to $H_{N, prop}$ which is $1/2$ times the Laplacian of a cycle graph of length $(2T+1) \cdot p(N)$, then according to Lemma \ref{lem:periodicEig}, the smallest eigenvalue of the sum of the matrices is at least $(1/8)(1 - \cos(\pi/(2p(N)+1)))$.
 This reasoning can be applied to each block in the span of $S_1$ which gives a lower bound of $(1/8)(1 - \cos(\pi/(2p(N)+1)))$ for any eigenvalue in this space.